Ever seen those eye-catching stars and text snippets in Google and wondered, “how can I make my website stand out like that?”

 - Recipe information

 In order to give you rich snippets, search engines rely on something called structured data.
-Structured data is a type of behind-the-scenes code that you can use to communicate with search engines.
+Structured data is a type of behind-the-scenes code that is used to communicate with search engines like Google or Bing.

-Schema markup is a specific type of structured data.
-But if you’re not a techie, it’s simpler to just think of schema markup and structured data as the exact same thing.
+Technically schema markup is a specific type of structured data.
+But to simplify, you can just think of schema markup and structured data as one and the same.
 We’ll exclusively refer to it as schema markup from now.

 Your human visitors never see schema markup – but search engines use it to better understand the context of your site.
 For example, schema markup tells search engines – “that number is how long the recipe takes to cook”, but “this other number is how long the prep time is”.

 Search engines then take this extra context and use it to give your site rich snippets and those searching for them easy access to information on your site.